UMM-CSci-3601-F17/sage-team-cheezit/LABTASKS.md

 ## More Todos!
 - Re-implement the ToDo API, this time pulling data from MongoDB rather than from a flat JSON file.
 - When displaying the ToDos in your Angular front-end, make thoughtful decisions about whether work like filtering should be done in Angular or via database queries.
 It would be reasonable, for example, to have the database filter out all the ToDos belonging to a single user, but let Angular filter by category or status.

+### Wrting Todos to the Database
+- We have included an example of writing to the database with `addUser` functionality.
+Add to both the front-end and back-end to make it possible to add Todos so that they appear both in your list and in the database.

 ### Summary Information About ToDos